MarcelloPerathoner/osrm-backend/docs/areas.md

-# Areas
+@page pedestrian_areas Pedestrian Areas

-This OSRM feature provides routing through areas.
-The area type is configurable.
+@sa AreaManager

-## Routing over pedestrian areas
+This OSRM feature provides routing through areas, where people are free to choose their path.
+The main motivation for this feature are areas tagged with `highway=pedestrian`, but any other area is configurable.

-Pedestrian areas in OSM are either closed ways or multipolygon relations.
+Areas in OSM are either closed ways or multipolygon relations.
 Currently OSRM routes along the perimeter of a closed way area.
 It does not route over multipolygon areas at all.

 This feature routes over the inside of the area.
 It does so by "meshing" the area, ie. by creating virtual ways between every two entry points of the area.
 These new ways follow lines of sight, they never go through obstacles in the area.

-This feature is opt-in: To enable it you must define a `process_relation` function in your profile and return it like this:
+This feature is opt-in: To enable it you must define a @ref process_relation function in your profile and return it like this:

 ```lua